faulkj/FHIRClient/README.md

 # FHIRClient
-A simple PHP client for SMART on FHIR
+A simple PHP client for SMART on FHIR, the standard API for integrating applications with any modern healthcare system.

 ### Installation
 ```bash